Jerusalem Embassy Act: Under President Trump

 President Donald Trump signed the embassy waiver on June 1, 2017.
 The White House meanwhile stated that it did not represent a weakening of his support for Israel.
 It added that he stood by his promise of moving the embassy.
 On June 5, 2017, the U.S. Senate unanimously passed a resolution commemorating the 50th anniversary of reunification of Jerusalem by 90–0.
-The resolution reaffirmed the Jerusalem Embassy Act and called upon the President and all United States officials to abide by its provisions.
+The resolution reaffirmed the Jerusalem Embassy Act and called upon the president and all United States officials to abide by its provisions.

 On December 6, 2017, President Trump officially recognized Jerusalem as the capital of Israel, and ordered the State Department to begin planning for the relocation of the U.S. Embassy from Tel Aviv to Jerusalem.
 However, following the announcement, Trump signed an embassy waiver again, delaying the funding cuts as mandated by the Act, by at least six months.
 Secretary of State Rex Tillerson stated that the relocation process will begin immediately, but that the relocation itself however could take years to complete.
 Legally, however, the U.S. embassy can be moved at any time outside of the scope of the Act.

-On February 23, 2018, Trump announced that the US Embassy in Israel would reopen at the Arnona consular services site of the current US Consulate-General in Jerusalem on May 14, 2018, to coincide with the 70th anniversary of the Israeli Declaration of Independence.
+On February 23, 2018, Trump announced that the US Embassy in Israel would reopen at the Arnona consular services site of the US Consulate-General in Jerusalem on May 14, 2018, to coincide with the 70th anniversary of the Israeli Declaration of Independence.
 This announcement was welcomed by the Israeli Prime Minister Benjamin Netanyahu and other Israeli government officials.
-However, the announcement was condemned by Palestinian officials, including Hanan Ashrawi and chief negotiator Saeb Erekat, as the Embassy's reopening will also coincide with the 70th anniversary of the "Nakba".
+However, the announcement was condemned by Palestinian officials, including Hanan Ashrawi and chief negotiator Saeb Erekat, as the embassy's reopening will also coincide with the 70th anniversary of the "Nakba".

-However, despite the move of the Embassy to Jerusalem, President Trump signed on June 4, 2018, an executive order postponing the move of the Embassy to Jerusalem, although it had already physically moved to that city.
-He was required to sign the order since the Jerusalem Embassy Act requires the US Ambassador to have a permanent residence in Jerusalem, a condition already fulfilled as of May 8, 2019.
+However, despite the move of the embassy to Jerusalem, President Trump signed on June 4, 2018, an executive order postponing the move of the embassy to Jerusalem, although it had already physically moved to that city.
+He was required to sign the order since the Jerusalem Embassy Act requires the US ambassador to have a permanent residence in Jerusalem, a condition already fulfilled as of May 8, 2019.

-On October 18, 2018, United States Secretary of State Mike Pompeo announced that the US Embassy and Consulate-General in Jerusalem would be merged into a single diplomatic mission.
-In early March 2019, the Consulate-General was formally merged into the US Embassy in Jerusalem; ending the US practice of accrediting separate diplomatic missions to the Israelis and Palestinians.
-A Palestinian Affairs Unit was also established on the former Agron Street site of the Consulate-General to conduct relations with the Palestinians.
+On October 18, 2018, United States Secretary of State Mike Pompeo announced that the US Embassy and consulate-general in Jerusalem would be merged into a single diplomatic mission.
+In early March 2019, the consulate-general was formally merged into the US Embassy in Jerusalem; ending the US practice of accrediting separate diplomatic missions to the Israelis and Palestinians.
+A Palestinian Affairs Unit was also established on the former Agron Street site of the consulate-general to conduct relations with the Palestinians.